ricardoprins/stockinator/README.md

 This project is now a part of the DevScript Winter of Code 2020, and it is open for contributions!

+## 💥 How to Contribute ?
+- If you wish to contribute kindly check the [CONTRIBUTION.md](https://github.com/ricardoprins/stockinator/blob/master/CONTRIBUTION.md)🤝
 ## Contact info
 Feel free to reach out for suggestions and contributions!
 If you want to talk to me, don't hesitate to reach out: ricardoprins@gmail.com